khalilia2000/Car-ND-Behavioral-Cloning/README.md

    * Splitting Data int Training and Validation Datasets: I did split the data into validation and training datasets with approximtely 15% data set aside as validation.
    * No test dataset was set aside, because the ultimate test was considered to be the driving of the car autonomously on the first track.

+##Reflection on the results
+The following oversvatinos were noted from the results and during training/testing the models:
+   * Training on the original dataset provided a more smooth driving experience as opposed to training on the datasets that I created myself possibly due to the fact that I was using a keyboard for training, which resulted in overcompensating in some cases.
+Following the same line, in some areas on the track the car appears to behave erratically and over-compensating for steering angle.
+This can be attributed to the fact that additional training data I generated was with keyboard.
+   * After the first successful model was trained with data from track 1, I tried the model on track 2, and found out that it goes off-track is a few locations.
+I had to fine-tune the model even more using sharp corners as training data to overcome that and make the car drive successfully on track 2 too.
+   * I had to increase the throttle to 0.27 in drive.py in order for the car to be able to go up the hill on track 2.